mseimys/js-test/TASK.md

 to javascript, html, css and avoid using large frameworks and limit yourself to libs/plugins.
 I am sure you are an awesome programmer and javascript ninja, show it! :)

+The data is fetched from Markit On Demand API and the documentation for that API can be found [here](http://dev.markitondemand.com/).

 ## Ideas for improvement

 * Some basic form of input validation.